Kumushai9919/my-photo-booth/README.md

 # 📸 My Vintage Photobooth

+I love visiting vintage photobooths🤎 to capture memories and take fun selfies — so I decided to build my own version!
-A playful and nostalgic web app built with **React + TypeScript**, where users can take or upload 4 photos, customize a photo strip with color themes, notes, and date stamps — and download the final vintage strip with animation.
-Ideal for sharing sweet memories with a retro twist.
+This playful and nostalgic web app is built with React + TypeScript, allowing users to take or upload 3 photos, customize a photo strip with color themes, notes, and date stamps, and download the final strip.
+Perfect for creating and sharing retro-style memories.

 ![Screenshot 2025-04-01 at 1 55 00 AM](https://github.com/user-attachments/assets/b1d81d4c-719d-4708-9d99-8b1a87b4a36e)